 There is no way to hide your website from attackers (unless you want to hide it from customers as well!) but by following some simple steps, you can reduce the risk of them getting past the “front door”.

 Magento settings should be regularly reviewed to make sure that the configuration is appropriate for your environment.
-Any default settings, such as the default administration panel location, should be changed and any unrequired services such as the Magento Connect Manager (“downloader”) or the RSS feeds should be deactivated – they can always be reactivated for short periods as required.
+Any default settings, such as the default administration panel location, should be changed.
+Any unrequired services such as the Magento Connect Manager (“downloader”) or the RSS feeds should be deactivated – they can always be reactivated for short periods as required.
 Access to administration areas can be restricted to certain users within Magneto or restricted to specific IP addresses by manipulating web server settings.

 Passwords for user accounts should be complex (at least 12 alphanumeric characters with symbols) and Two Factor authentication (which is available with some free and paid-for third-party Magento extensions) should be considered.
-Usernames should also be made more complex – they don't need to be email addresses or names of employees – and user accounts should never be shared between employees or organisations.
+Usernames should also be made more complex – they don't need to be email addresses or names of employees.
+User accounts should never be shared between employees or organisations.

 If attackers do manage to breach your Magento site, effective monitoring is the key to being able to detect malicious activity and react quickly.
 Magento Enterprise edition has a feature to track and logs administrative actions as standard.
 Although the Magento Community Edition does not provide this feature, free and paid-for modules are available from the Magento store to add this functionality.

-Foregenix's FGX-Web solution (https://www.foregenix.com/fgxweb) provides a variety of functionality including detection of malware, web shells and backdoors and provides alerts for web site file changes.
+Foregenix's FGX-Web solution provides a variety of functionality including detection of malware, web shells and backdoors.
+It also provides alerts for website file changes.
 To assist merchants to maintain PCI compliance it also features automatic card scanning to alert to the presence of payment card details found on your website, which may be because of attackers “harvesting” payment card data before retrieving it later.

-Magento enables thousands of web sites, both large and small, to provide eCommerce services and the features provided have made the platform an extremely popular choice for merchants but also malicious attackers.
+Magento enables thousands of websites, both large and small, to provide eCommerce services.
+The features provided have made the platform an extremely popular choice for merchants, but also for malicious attackers.
 The attack methodology described in this article is just one of many that Foregenix analysts have seen during their forensic investigations, but in nearly all cases, those attacks could have been prevented by merchants taking fairly basic precautions to secure their site.

 Foregenix recognises that many merchants may not have the resources to effectively deal with all their information security challenges on their own, so we have a range of tools and services to help you improve your site's security.
 For more information visit us at https://www.foregenix.com and get in touch with our information security experts today.